NixOS/nixpkgs/pkgs/README.md

 3. Upstream provided hash: use it when upstream provides `sha256` or `sha512` (when upstream provides `md5`, don't use it, compute `sha256` instead).

-    A little nuance is that `nix-prefetch-*` tools produce hash encoded with `base32`, but upstream usually provides hexadecimal (`base16`) encoding.
+    A little nuance is that `nix-prefetch-*` tools produce an SRI formated hash encoded with `base64`, but upstream usually provides hexadecimal (`base16`) encoding.
 Fetchers understand both formats.
 Nixpkgs does not standardize on any one format.

     You can convert between formats with nix-hash, for example:

     ```ShellSession
-    $ nix-hash --type sha256 --to-base32 HASH
+    $ nix-hash --type sha256 --to-sri HASH
     ```

 4. Extracting hash from local source tarball can be done with `sha256sum`.
-Use `nix-prefetch-url file:///path/to/tarball` if you want base32 hash.
+Use `nix-prefetch-url file:///path/to/tarball` if you want an SRI hash with base64 encoding.

 5. Fake hash: set the hash to one of